-London commuters warned of ‘cash mountain’ left on dormant Oyster cards
+London commuters warned of £321 million ‘cash mountain’ left on dormant Oyster cards

 “It is time TfL devoted far more time and energy telling the public how they can get their own money back.”

 They revolutionised the way public transport is paid for in the capital, and can be used for journeys by Tube, rail, bus, boat and cable car.

 The total cost of journeys each day is capped, meaning users are charged no more than the price of an equivalent daily paper ticket.

 TfL’s chief technology officer Shashi Verma said: “The Oyster card is an essential part of London and we’re delighted with how popular this innovation has become in the last 15 years.